 Skip to content

-In this tutorial, we will help you through the procedure of taking backup of your apps, images, data, and even your ROM and everything else that resides in an Android device except for your SD card.
+In this tutorial, we will help you through the procedure of taking a backup of your apps, images, data, and even your ROM and everything else that resides in an Android device except for your SD card.
 The backup of your Android device will be stored on your SD card and you can even copy that backup file to a more secure place like your PC.
-We will make a Nandroid Backup of your android device.
+We will make a Nandroid Backup of your Android device.
 Nandroid Backup takes a full backup image of your device and stores it so it can restore your Android device when something happens.

-We will also suggest some apps to backup your existing apps, images, videos and texts for both rooted and unrooted Android devices.
+We will also suggest some apps to back up your existing apps, images, videos, and texts for both rooted and unrooted Android devices.

 Backup Android with Titanium Backup